PaloAltoNetworks/minemeld-core/docs/nodeconfig.rst

 Base poller class
 -----------------

-All the polling miners nodes support these parameters.
+In addition to `Base class` config parameters, the base poller class support the following parameters.

 Config parameters
 +++++++++++++++++

 :source_name: name of the source.
-This is placed in the
+This is added to the
     *sources* attribute of the generated indicators.
 Default: name of the node.
 :attributes: dictionary of attributes for the generated indicators.
     This dictionary is used as template for the value of the generated indicators.
 Default: empty
 :interval: polling interval in seconds.
 Default: 3600.
-:num_retries: in case of failure, how many times the miner should
+:num_retries: how many times the miner should try to reach the source in case
-    try to reach the source.
+    of failure.
 If this number is exceeded, the miner waits until the next polling time to try again.
 Default: 2
 :age_out: age out policies to apply to the indicators.
     Default: age out check interval 3600 seconds, sudden death enabled,